jaredmiller219/AppDock/DOCUMENTATION.md

 - Apps are filtered to `.regular` with a bundle identifier and launch date.
 - New launches insert at index 0 and dedupe existing bundle identifiers.
 - App quits do not remove entries (this preserves the “recent” history).
-- The Filter & Sort bar can further constrain or reorder the visible list.
+- The Filter & Sort menu can further constrain or reorder the visible list.

 ### App Activation and Relaunch